basarat/demo-typestyle/03-media/script.md

 # Add TypeStyle responsive styles using Media Queries
 > Media queries are very important for designs that you want to work on both mobile and desktop browers.
-TypeStyle gives it special attention to make it easy to write then in CSS in JS
+TypeStyle gives it special attention to make it easy to write them in CSS in JS.
+We show the `media` function.
+We also demonstrate how you can add non standard media queries that you want.

 We have simple React Application that renders a div with a generated className to a root div in our `index.html`